-Flights positioning to an airport within the Thames Group (London City, Biggin Hill and Southend) shall be cleared on a FRANE departure (CLN if conventional SID required), which shall terminate at DET and at 4000 ft.
+Flights positioning to London City or Biggin Hill shall be cleared on a FRANE departure (CLN if conventional SID required), which shall terminate at DET and at 4000 ft.

 Example: "ABC123 is cleared to London City on a FRANE 1M departure terminating at DET then route direct GODLU, maintain altitude 4000 ft, squawk 1234."